thindil/nimalyzer/doc/configuration.rst

 1. If all procedures in the source code have pragma "contractual", "raises" and "tags".
 The last two can be empty or have listed values.
 2. If all parameters of all procedures are used in the code.
 3. If all parameters of all macros used in the code.
+4. If all parameters of all procedures don't use `string` or `int` for their parameters.
+5. If all parameters of all macros don't use `string` or `int` for their parameters.
-4. If all calls in the code uses named parameters.
+6. If all calls in the code uses named parameters.
-5. If all public declarations and module have documentation, but without checking fields of objects' declarations.
+7. If all public declarations and module have documentation, but without checking fields of objects' declarations.
-6. If all variables' declarations have declared type and value for them.
+8. If all variables' declarations have declared type and value for them.
-7. If any local variable declaration can be updated to let or const.
+9. If any local variable declaration can be updated to let or const.
-8. If any local variable declaration hides previously declared variable.
+10. If any local variable declaration hides previously declared variable.
-9. If any `if` statement can be upgraded.
+11. If any `if` statement can be upgraded.
-10. If any `for` statement uses iterators `pairs` or `items`.
+12. If any `for` statement uses iterators `pairs` or `items`.
-11. If there are no empty `for` statements.
+13. If there are no empty `for` statements.
-12. If all source code files have the legal header.
+14. If all source code files have the legal header.
-13. If any assignment can be updated to shorthand assignment.
+15. If any assignment can be updated to shorthand assignment.
-14. If any `case` statement can be replaced with `if` statement due to small amount of branches.
+16. If any `case` statement can be replaced with `if` statement due to small amount of branches.
-15. If any `if` statement can be replaced with `case` statement due to large amount of branches.
+17. If any `if` statement can be replaced with `case` statement due to large amount of branches.
-16. If any code block doesn't exceed limit of cyclomatic complexity.
+18. If any code block doesn't exceed limit of cyclomatic complexity.
-17. If any `try` statement doesn't have empty `except` branch
+19. If any `try` statement doesn't have empty `except` branch
-18. If all object's type's declarations contains only private fields and don't use `string` or `int` for their fields' types.
+20. If all object's type's declarations contains only private fields and don't use `string` or `int` for their fields' types.
-19. If all objects have declared constructors.
+21. If all objects have declared constructors.
-20. If all variables' declarations don't use `string` or `int` types.
+22. If all variables' declarations don't use `string` or `int` types.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"